SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 > &nbsp;&nbsp;&nbsp;&nbsp;After that, you block three *prog1* on the semaphore.
 You can use *jobs* to list how many background processes are in the background.
 Next, once you execute *prog2 &*, it will wake up one earlier blocked *prog1*.
 So you need to run *prog2* three times to wake up all the blocked *prog1*.
 When *prog1* is woken up, it shall print some message and their process id.
 So you should observe which process is woken up.

+## Project goal
+> &nbsp;&nbsp;&nbsp;&nbsp;In this lab, three files p1.c p2.c and p3.c are provided.
+They are incomplete but simple.
 ### **Below shows how to compile and execute the programs**